 - T-Chem quantum transport code implementing state of the art description of the non-equilibrium conditions affecting the molecular bridge;

-- Searchable online version of our pdf manual; and
+- Searchable online version of our pdf manual (coming soon); and

 Features Added in Q-Chem 4.0:

 Q-Chem 4.0.1 (released October 2012):